4mazin/Data_Integration/README.md

-this task we integrate three different file sources (csv, excel, flatefile)
+in this task we integrate three different file sources (csv, excel, flatefile)